 4. Ideas for a modern cult

 For Nabia, the obvious festive date is April 9th.
 However, there’s nothing on why the sacrifice mentioned in the altar from Marecos was performed on that day and ancient religious calendars were normally local or regional.
-Which means that you can choose other dates or go for a midway solution where you keep the day, but change the month.
-So for instance, a sacrifice to Nabia on March 9th and another on October 9th, i.e. one at the end of winter and the other after the end of summer, thus marking the approximate end and start of the rainy season.
+Which means you can choose other dates or go for a midway solution where you keep the day, but change the month.
+So, for instance, a sacrifice to Nabia on March 9th and another on October 9th, i.e. one at the end of winter and the other after the end of summer, thus marking the approximate end and start of the rainy season.
 And depending on local life – feasts, customs, climate, wildlife behaviour – you can choose other months.

 Regarding animals, Prósper, based on the Idol Fountain, suggests the dove could have been a symbol of Nabia (2002: 166), which may be correct and though the carving is hardly clear.
 But it’s certainly a possibility, to which I would add the modern option of the egret or the grey heron, since they’re linked to both water and sky.
 There’s also the raven, via Nantosuelta, or the great cormorant, which retains the dark colour, but has a more aquatic nature.
 The osprey is another possibility and finally the bear, which is naturally linked to the woodland and mountains and has a strong tradition as a symbol of strength, protection and royalty.
 Any of these animals can be used to represent Nabia and combined with the lunar crescent, a fountain, a jug of water or an oar and sword, to name a few and obvious symbolic objects.

-Following the epigraphic record, you can also award local epithets that tie Nabia to settlements and municipalities, such as Conimbricensis (of Coimbra), Scalabicensis (of Santarém) or Olisiponensis (of Lisbon), coupled with festive dates based on local history, animal and plant life and using corresponding symbols and customs.
-And in the same spirit of creating a modern cult for an ancient goddess, connecting Her with today’s identities and communities and assuming a polyfunctional nature, Nabia can also be given a national epithet like Portugalensis.
-Under it, She’d be a patron deity of Portugal, though not exclusively, since She may have various national titles or the same epithet can be given to different gods.
-There’s also the possibility of a domestic Nabia associated with ancestor worship, based on one hand on Her chthonic aspect through the waters that lead to the underworld and, on the other, Her role as national patron, thus creating a micro-macrocosm dynamic where the home is one’s country and the country is one’s home.
+Following the epigraphic record, you can also award local epithets that tie Nabia to settlements and municipalities, such as Conimbricensis (of Coimbra), Scalabicensis (of Santarém) or Olisiponensis (of Lisbon), coupled with festive dates based on local history, animals and plant life and using corresponding symbols and customs.
+And in the same spirit of creating a modern cult for an ancient goddess, connecting her with today’s identities and communities and assuming a polyfunctional nature, Nabia can also be given a national epithet like Portugalensis.
+Under it, she’d be a patron deity of Portugal, though not exclusively, since she may have various national titles or the same epithet can be given to different gods.
+There’s also the possibility of a domestic Nabia associated with ancestor worship, based on one hand on her chthonic aspect through the waters that lead to the underworld and, on the other, her role as national patron, thus creating a micro-macrocosm dynamic where the home is one’s country and the country is one’s home.
 And in that sense, Nabia can also be addressed in the case of birth or adoption of new family members – including pets – or, at a national level, the awarding of citizenship to foreign-born inhabitants of the country, which is essentially an adoption at a wider communal level.

 ADKINS, Lesley e Roy.
 2000.
 Dictionary of Roman Religion.
 Oxford: Oxford University Press.